htw-imi-wtat1/module-handbook/doc/deployment.md

-# Deployment to Heroku from a GitHub Workflow
+# CI/CD to Heroku from a GitHub Workflow

 * setup ci workflow in github actions on github page
 * if in-memory db is used for tests, this should run out of the box